Omni Calculator logo

 The dosage calculator finds what dose of a medication is appropriate for your weight.
 It can also recalculate the dosage expressed in mg/kg into doses of liquid medication.

 Read on to learn what the drug dosage calculation formula is and how to use it.
-With our text, you will also learn more about the various different kinds of dosing which you may encounter when using different medications.
+With our text, you will also learn more about the various different kinds of dosing that you may encounter when using different medications.
 You will also find out what the advantages are of adjusting the dose to the patient.

 Are you looking for a healthy dose of antipyretic medication for kids?
 Make sure to take a look at our ibuprofen dosage calculator and the paracetamol dosage calculator!